 As of 2022, France, Italy, Belgium, Portugal, Germany, Austria, Greece and the Netherlands – a new addition this year – had national gender quotas in place.
 As of 2021, Denmark, Estonia, Ireland, Spain, Luxembourg, Poland, Romania, Slovenia, Finland and Sweden had soft measures in place.
 The remaining member states – Bulgaria, Czech Republic, Croatia, Cyprus, Latvia, Lithuania, Hungary, Malta and Slovakia – had no measures in place.

-The UK’s Financial Conduct Authority is also bringing in new rules on board representation, which will take effect on 1 April next year.
-They will also require companies to have 40 percent female representation on their boards, as well as a minimum of one woman in a senior board position, and at least one board member from an ethnic minority background.
+The UK’s Financial Conduct Authority also brought in new rules on board representation earlier this year, for which disclosures will take effect on 1 April next year.
+They also require companies to have 40 percent female representation on their boards, as well as a minimum of one woman in a senior board position, and at least one board member from an ethnic minority background.